victornoel/archlinux-ipu6-webcam/README.md

 # archlinux-ipu6-webcam

 > [!WARNING]
+> This repository currently makes IPU6 cameras only work on the latest LTS kernels (`v6.6.55` and above).
-> Unfortunately, IPU6 cameras still don't work in `6.10.x` and `6.11.x` kernels, as reported in #89.
+> Unfortunately, IPU6 cameras still don't work in `6.10.x` and `6.11.x` kernels, as reported in [#89](https://github.com/stefanpartheym/archlinux-ipu6-webcam/issues/89).
+> There is a [thread on the ArchLinux forums](https://bbs.archlinux.org/viewtopic.php?id=297262) about the current state on `6.10.x` and `6.11.x` kernels.

 > [!NOTE]
 >